 “… and I think I might know why.”

-She realized that her face must have spoken volumes, because Neville rose and said, “You don’t have to answer that, Professor.”
+She realized that her face was speaking volumes, because Neville rose and said, “You don’t have to answer that, Professor.”

-A half-hour later, Minerva was conversing at the Great Hall staff table with her deputy headmistress and great friend Pomona Sprout.
-They were discussing the sorting hat’s rhyme and how it might be prescient, considering how much trouble Minerva was having replacing herself as head of Gryffindor.
+A half-hour later, Minerva at the Great Hall staff table, conversing with her deputy headmistress and great friend Pomona Sprout.
+They were discussing the Sorting Hat’s rhyme and how it might be prescient, considering how much trouble Minerva was having replacing herself as head of Gryffindor.